codeitamarjr/Y3S1PythonDjangoCA1CA2/readme.md

   Implemented the login, logout, password reset and password change templates

   Added the login, logout, password reset and password change URLs

+  Added the NAVBAR to the base template, and the login, logout, password reset and password change links

 ## Roadmap